List of Pirates of the Caribbean characters: Captain Hector Barbossa

 In the fifth film, Dead Men Tell No Tales, Hector Barbossa settled into a growing and prosperous pirate empire, taking possession of the Queen Anne's Revenge as a result of defeating Captain Blackbeard.
 While the down-on-his-luck Captain Jack Sparrow, Captain Barbossa controls a wealthy fleet of ten ships.
 After his fleet is threatened by the ghostly Armando Salazar, Barbossa promises to lead him to Jack Sparrow.
 When Sparrow escapes to an island, Barbossa promises to go to land and retrieve Sparrow, but he and his crew double-cross Salazar to team up with Sparrow, Henry Turner, and Carina Smyth to find the Trident of Poseidon.
 Knowing the Black Pearl was in a bottle in Sparrow's possession, Barbossa releases the Pearl from its imprisonment, restoring the ship to its former glory, and they attempt to outrun Salazar.
 Hector reveals in a conversation with Jack that he is Carina's father, having left Carina at an orphanage after her mother Margaret's death to give her a chance at a normal life.
 Barbossa also left Carina a journal with a red ruby on its cover.
 The journal contains a map that leads to the Trident, and Carina uses the ruby to reveal the path to the Trident.
 After the Trident is destroyed, resulting in Salazar becoming mortal, Salazar pursues Jack, Henry, and Carina as they try to climb to safety.
 As they escape, Carina learns that Hector is her father, who calls her "treasure" before sacrificing himself to kill Salazar, giving Sparrow, Carina, and Henry a chance to escape.

 According to actor Geoffrey Rush, he may not appear in any future Pirates of the Caribbean movies.
-However, other interviews imply otherwise, as producer Jerry Bruckheimer said they can bring characters back, and Rush himself didn't seem completely opposed to returning to the series because he said, "[Barbossa] could come back like Hamlet's father, as a ghost.
+However, other interviews imply otherwise, as producer Jerry Bruckheimer said they can bring characters back, and Rush himself did not seem completely opposed to returning to the series because he said, "[Barbossa] could come back like Hamlet's father, as a ghost.
 Just to annoy Jack."